Ever wish you could bottle the colour, scent, or healing power of a plant? With macerated oils, you can.

 - Carrot is soothing on the skin and is thought to help with itchy skin.

-- Sea Buckthorn is valued for its rejuvenating and anti-ageing properties and you can often find it in expensive shop-bought cosmetics.
+- Sea buckthorn is valued for its rejuvenating and anti-ageing properties, and you can often find it in expensive shop-bought cosmetics.

-Macerates vs Essential oils
+Macerates vs. essential oils

 FREE TRAINING